georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 This is the capstone project for the Udacity Machine Learning Engineer with Microsoft Azure.

-In this project we analize the Mexican Government's data for the COVID-19 pandemic from January of 2020 up until the 8th of May of 2021.
+In this project we analize the Mexican Government's data for the COVID-19 pandemic from January of 2020 up until the 10th of May of 2021.
 From this data we intend to get a predictive model to analyze if a patient will enter an Intensive Care Unit (ICU) or not, based on their COVID-19 test result type, age, gender and comorbidities.

 This is the project workflow that was followed.
 ![Capstone project diagram](images/capstone-diagram.png)

 1. Choose a dataset: The dataset chosen for the project is the Mexican Government's General Directorate of Epidemiology COVID-19 Open Data.
 Available to download in the following URL: https://www.gob.mx/salud/documentos/datos-abiertos-152127
 2. Import Dataset into workspace: The dataset in CSV format is registered in the Datasets tab in Azure ML Studio to be used for training.
-3. Train model using Automated ML: Using the AzureML SDK for Python a Jupyter Notebook is created where a classification model using AutoML is trained, and the best one is selected.
+3. Train model using Automated ML: Using the AzureML SDK for Python a Jupyter Notebook is created where a classification model using AutoML is trained, and the one with the most accuracy is selected.
-4. Train model using HyperDrive: Using the AzureML SDK for Python a Jupyter Notebook is created where a classification model using HyperDrive for hyperparameter optimization is trained.
+4. Train model using HyperDrive: Using the AzureML SDK for Python a Jupyter Notebook is created where a classification model using HyperDrive for hyperparameter optimization is trained and the model with the most accuracy is selected.
-5. Compare model performance: The model with the best accuracy is selected for deployment.
+5. Compare model performance: The two models are compared and the one with the best accuracy is selected for deployment.
 6. Deploy best model: The best model is deployed using Azure Container Instances, a functional endpoint is produced and logging is enabled with Application Insights.
 7. Test model endpoint: We test the model endpoint with test data.